Western Hasakah offensive: Initial ISIL offensive

 On 7 March, ISIL launched another massive attack on the villages around Tell Tamer, in an attempt to fully capture the area.
 Amid the fighting, there were fears that ISIL militants would use the kidnapped Assyrians as human shields.
 The attack began around dawn and targeted at least three villages on the northern bank of the Khabur River, with ISIL's aim being to capture Tell Tamer and secure another corridor to the Iraqi border.
 The next day, ISIL advanced close to the town and heavy fighting ensued, but Kurdish reinforcements arrived, and they managed to repel the militants.
 The clashes left 40 dead on both sides.
-On 10 March, the YPG reported that their offensive in the eastern countryside of al-Hasakah had concluded successfully.
+On 10 March, the YPG reported that their offensive in the eastern countryside of Hasakah had concluded successfully.
 However, on the same day, ISIL launched a surprise attack on Tell Khanzir, about 30 kilometers to the west of Ras al-Ayn, near the Turkish border in west Hasakah, capturing the town along with several other villages.
 It was reported that ISIL had deployed hundreds of battle-hardened Chechens from its Khorasan Battalion to carry out the assault.
 Fierce clashes also erupted in and around Manajir, a town to the northwest of Tell Tamer, as ISIL sought to strike northward.
 ISIL used the assault to prevent Kurdish forces in the east from reaching their stronghold of al-Hawl, to the southeast, by occupying the Kurds on multiple fronts, attempting to seize another border crossing with Turkey, and due to fears that the Kurds would use Ras al-Ayn as a base to seize control of Tell Abyad, and link the Kobanî and Jazira Cantons.
 ISIL also wanted control of Ras al-Ayn and Tell Tamer to control additional key routes that would link the ISIL-held Iraqi city of Mosul with other ISIL-controlled territory in northeastern Syria.
 On 12 March, the Kurds managed to repel the ISIL advance on Ras al-Ayn, resulting in dozens of casualties on both sides.
 However, ISIL advanced towards Tell Tamer and captured the village of Tal Nasri, bringing the militants to within 500 meters of the town.
 The fighting near Tell Tamer left 22 Kurdish and 18 jihadist fighters dead.

 Two days later, the Kurds recaptured the village of Tal Maghas, near Tell Tamer; however, according to another report, ISIL managed to capture several more villages and crossed the Khabur River, in the area just northwest of Tell Tamer.
 The YPG demanded more US-led Coalition airstrikes in the region, due to the fact that ISIL was deploying more reinforcements while the Coalition had not conducted any airstrikes near Tell Tamer since 10 March.
 By this point, since the beginning of the ISIL counterattack on 10 March, the clashes in the Tell Tamer and Tell Khanzir areas had left at least 105 ISIL militants and 63 YPG fighters dead.
 On 13 March, the US-led Coalition resumed airstrikes in the region.